itz-me-zappex/flux/README.md

 Order of `group` config key matters a lot, if you want to overwrite value from group, specify key below `group = @<group>`, otherwise - above.
 If you want to append value to key from group, then use `+=` **after** `group` config key.

-Group name does not matter, except section should begin with `@` symbol.
+Group name does not matter, except section name should begin with `@` symbol.
 That is how daemon defines whether that is just a section or group.

-Position of group declaration in config file does not matter at all.
+Position of group declaration section in config file does not matter at all.

 Using multiple groups in one section at the same time is not possible.